 Bath and North East Somerset

 § This page gives an overview of the Bath and North East Somerset local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Bath and North East Somerset combines the historic city of Bath with surrounding countryside and villages.
 Bath, a UNESCO World Heritage Site, is renowned for its Roman Baths, Georgian crescents, and abbey.
 The River Avon runs through the city, with hills rising around it, offering scenic views.
 The surrounding area includes Chew Valley Lake, historic towns like Keynsham, and rural landscapes of rolling hills, woodland, and farmland, forming a mix of cultural heritage and natural beauty.